jdmichaud/rdicom/NOTES.md

+2022-04-20 Started replacing the buffer in the instance by a Read+Seek object but
+           this will require some rework that are not trivial.
+Today, the library use an intermediary object (DicomAttribute) to quickly seek within the DICOM file without extracting data.
+The DicomAttribute only contains trivially copyable information with pointers in the file (in the form of an offset).
+If the value is required, the DicomAttribute is promoted to a DicomValue which will contain the actual data.
+However, in principle, a Read object is only read once.
+This conversion would imply a seek and incur a performance penalty.
+           Moreover, this also mean that any call to next_attribute requires a mutable reference to the instance.
+During iteration over the attributes it's impossible to convert them to value as it would also need a mutable reference.
+This would require to move the data inside the DicomAttribute.
 2022-04-14 Been working on various format translation between binary DICOM, json
            and xml.
            This lead to the creation of `dicom_representation.rs` which contains